 Spectroscopy techniques provide a powerful tool to directly probe fundamental interactions between the constituents of matter.
-We employ and develop state-of-the-art theoretical approaches to complement experimental investigations and predict, in silico, novel emergent phenomena in spectroscopy.
+In the cs2t group, we employ and develop state-of-the-art theoretical approaches to complement experimental investigations and predict, in silico, novel emergent phenomena in spectroscopy.
+In particular, by accounting explicitly for the interplay between ionic and electronic excitations (phonons, plasmons, excitons), collective phenomena in solids and their fingerprints in spectroscopy experiments can be described realistically and accurately entirely from first principles.

 Selected Publications :